-Upon closure, sale or liquidation of business, provider shall remove all HHSA decals from vehicles and return the decals to the EMS Branch within 30 days.
+Upon closure, sale or liquidation of business, provider shall remove all HHSA decals from vehicles and return the decals to the Division of EMS within 30 days.
 Provider shall also return, within 30 days, all other County owned property (in good operating condition) issued or loaned to the provider or be liable for the cost of same.